generation-org/JS/JS-08 - Introduction to Object Oriented Programming/README.md

 ### Exercise #1: A Person Object

+#### Part 1 Javascript
 Create a class called Person which accepts the name of a person as a string, and his/her/their age as a number.

 The Person class should have a method called describe which returns a string with the following syntax: "name, age years old".

 So for example, if Manny is 19 years old then the function describe of his object will return "Manny, 19 years old".

+#### Part 2 HTML
+Create an HTML page that has an 2 input boxes, one for name and another for age.
+When someone enters a name and age, the page will show a list of "{Name}, {x} years old".
+The list should be all the names and ages entered in that session.

 ----